-Easy baked Caramel Coffee Glazed Nutella Donuts are made with two types of chocolate and two types of coffee.
-Perfect for breakfast or as a sweet treat at night…with a cup of coffee, of course!
+Caramel Coffee Glazed Nutella Donuts are made with two types of chocolate and two types of coffee, for an easy baked donut that's rich on flavor.
+Perfect for breakfast or as a sweet treat at night.

-These Caramel Coffee Glazed Nutella Donuts have some fantastic tastes going on.
-The rich, slightly nutty, chocolate flavor come from a combination of the raw cacao powder and the chocolate hazelnut spread, but it’s really the addition of the coffee flavors that brings it to the next level of tasty.
+These Caramel Coffee Glazed Nutella Donuts have some fantastic flavors going on.
+The rich, slightly nutty, chocolate flavor comes from a combination of the raw cacao powder and the chocolate hazelnut spread, BUT it's really the addition of the coffee flavors that brings it to the next level of tasty.

-I’ve often thought about making some type of baked Nutella donut, so when I was given the opportunity to do a collaboration with Gourmesso, I was hopeful their coffee would give me some donut inspriation.
-Gourmesso produces Nespresso compatible coffee capsules that are 30% less expensive and most of which are Fair-Trade certified.
+I've often thought about making some type of baked Nutella donut.
+Recnetly, when given the opportunity to do a coffee recipe collaboration with Gourmesso, I immediately thought of a chocolate donut recipe.

-I used two types of coffee for the donuts (one in the batter and one in the glaze) and both were brewed via a Nespresso espresso machine and using Gourmesso coffee capsules.
 For the batter, I chose the Etiopia Blend Forte, which is a robust blend with a slight citrus flavor, and for the glaze I used the Soffio Caramello, which has sweet and creamy caramel notes.
-Both were brewed at the strongest setting possible, which was the espresso/small cup option at 1.35 ounces.
+Both were brewed via a Nespresso espresso machine at the strongest setting possible, which was the espresso/small cup option at 1.35 ounces.

-Not only is this donut made with two different types of coffee, it’s also made with two different types of chocolate.
-For the chocolate hazelnut flavor, I used Nocciolata Hazelnut Spread, which is basically an all-natural version of Nutella.
-I love this stuff and it’s a great way to add some rich flavors to desserts, like my Chocolate Hazelnut Rice Dream , or just eat it out of the jar like I do most of the time…
+Not only is this baked doughnut made with two different types of coffee, it's also made with two different types of chocolate.
+Cocoa and Nutella.
+I'm not a huge fan of the ingredients of Nutella, so I always use Rigoni Di Asiago Nocciolata Organic Hazelnut Spread, which is basically an all-natural version.
+Love this stuff and it's a great way to add some rich flavors to desserts, like my Chocolate Hazelnut Rice Dream or just eat it out of the jar like I do most of the time...

 - 1 cup all-purpose flour